jyork07/auto-deploy-nexus/INSTALLATION-GUIDE.md

 Artifacts are output to `electron/release/`.
 You can clean the directory between builds if needed.

-## 🪟 Windows Helper Scripts (Optional)
+## 🪟 Windows-specific tips

-The new setup assistant replaces the legacy batch scripts for most use cases.
-If you need a fully offline or pre-approved installer flow, the original helpers are still available:

-- `build-scripts\quick-install.bat` – installs prerequisites, builds the app, and creates shortcuts.
-- `build-scripts\install-dependencies.bat` – installs Node.js, Git, Python, and the Visual Studio Build Tools.
-- `build-scripts\build.bat` – rebuilds the frontend and packages the Electron app.

-Run these scripts from an elevated PowerShell or Command Prompt session.
-Otherwise, prefer `npm run setup` for the fastest experience.
+The setup assistant works the same on Windows as it does on macOS and Linux.
+If PowerShell blocks the script, right-click the terminal icon and choose **Run as administrator** before executing `npm run setup`.
+This ensures the Node.js dependency installation can create the required folders.

 ## 🎯 First Launch Setup